Damaliscus lunatus: Reproduction

 In areas such as the Akagera National Park in Rwanda and Masai Mara National Reserve in Kenya, topi males establish leks which are territories that are clustered together.
 These territories have little value outside of the males in them.
 The most dominant males occupy the centre of the lek cluster and the less dominant occupy the periphery.
 Males mark their territories with dung piles and stand on them in an erect posture ready to fight any other male that tries to invade.
 Oestrous females enter the leks both alone and in groups and mate with the males in the centre of the lek cluster.
 Males further from the centre may increase their reproductive success if they are near water.
 Females will compete with each other for the dominant males as females come into oestrous for only one day of the year.
 Females prefer to mate with dominant males that they have mated with before, however males try to mate with as many new females as possible.
 As such favoured males prefer to balance mating investment equally between females.
 Females, however, will aggressively disrupt copulations that their favoured males have with other females.
 Subordinate females have their copulations interrupted more often than dominant females.
 Males will eventually counter-attack these females, refusing to mate with them any more.

 The parenting of the topi has characteristics of both the "hider" system (found in the blesbok) and the "follower" system (found in the blue wildebeest).
 Calves can follow their mothers immediately after birth and "may not 'lie out'".
 On the other hand, females separate themselves from the herd to calve and calves commonly seek hiding places during the night.
 A young topi stays with its mother for a year or until a new calf is born.
 Both yearling males and females can be found in bachelor herds.

 Conservation status

-The total population of Damaliscus lunatus was estimated to be 300,000 by the IUCN in 1998, so it was assessed at 'lower risk (conservation dependent)', and stated to be declining.
+The total population of D. lunatus was estimated to be 300,000 by the IUCN in 1998, so it was assessed at 'lower risk (conservation dependent)', and stated to be declining.
 In the 2008 IUCN Red List assessment the total estimated population had risen to 402,850-404,350 based on revisions of the 1998 estimate, although this was likely an underestimate and did not include the growth in tsessebe populations.
 It was thus assessed as 'least concern', although the IUCN continued to believe that there was a declining trend.
 In 2016 it was again assessed as 'least concern', with the total population, again derived from the 1998 numbers adjusted for new information, rising to 404,850-406,350, with the IUCN continuing to claim it was declining.
 The growth of the tsessebe populations were again not included.